 In recent years, the LGBTQ community and their supporters have experienced important, and long-awaited, victories in the fight for equality and acceptance.
 While importance of those victories should not be underestimated, there is still work to be done.
 In the meantime, as a member of the LGBTQ community, a properly drafted and comprehensive estate plan remains the key to protecting you, your assets, and your loved ones.
-The LGBTQ estate planning attorneys at McGee Law Firm understand the legal and societal issues faced by members of the LGBTQ community and we are dedicated to helping you create an estate plan that protects all that is dear to you.
+The LGBTQ estate planning attorney at McGee Law Firm understands the legal and societal issues faced by members of the LGBTQ community and we are dedicated to helping you create an estate plan that protects all that is dear to you.

 Why Does LGBTQ Estate Planning Remain Important?